 - The address on the FAFSA needs to match the address on the submitted tax return for the IRS Data Retrieval Tool to be successful

-The following list represents who cannot or should not try using the IRS Data Retrieval tool for 2012-2013:
+The following list represents who cannot or should not try using the IRS Data Retrieval tool:

 - Parents with all zeroes for SSN

-- Any student or parent with a marital status date of January 1, 2012 or later
+- Any student or parent with a marital status date of January 1, of this year or later

 - Any student or parent who indicates they have not already filed a tax return or will not file a tax return